UKPLab/emnlp2020-formalism-probing/README.md

 - jupyter
 - torch 1.2.0 (conda install pytorch==1.2.0 torchvision==0.4.0 -c pytorch)

-If you want to re-run our experiments, you must prepare the data, see _data_preprocessing_.
+If you want to re-run our experiments, you must prepare the data, see [data_preprocessing](https://github.com/UKPLab/emnlp2020-formalism-probing/tree/master/rprobe/data_preprocessing).
 _Demo.py_ contains the minimal running example, and _emnlp2020.py_ is the full pipeline for the paper.